XiaoMigros/msc-score-duration/README.md

 ## Installation
 Unzip the latest release and move 'Score Duration.qml' to MuseScore's plugins folder.

-For more help installing this plugin, visit https://musescore.org/en/handbook/3/plugins#installation
+For more help installing this plugin, visit [this page](https://musescore.org/en/handbook/3/plugins#installation).